-As the most south-westerly region in the United Kingdom, Cornwall is on the eastern edge of the Gulf Stream and as a result, enjoys a mild maritime climate.
-Whilst the rest of the UK operates on a continental climate, the maritime climate in Cornwall means milder temperatures and more hours of sunshine than any other county (see graphs at the bottom of the page to see the comparison with UK averages).
+Cornwall, the most south-westerly region in the United Kingdom, is on the eastern edge of the Gulf Stream and as a consequence enjoys a mild maritime climate.
+Whilst some parts of the UK experience a more continental climate, Cornwall's aritime climate has milder temperatures and more hours of sunshine than the rest of Britain (graphs at the bottom of the page show the comparison with UK averages).

-This mild climate means Daffodils grown in the hotel gardens are on the tables for Christmas and spring arrives here before the rest of the country.
-In fact, the now renowned Cornwall Spring Story - founded by Nare proprietor, Toby Ashworth – declares that ‘the moment Cornish Magnolias flower, spring has arrived in England’.
-This is often in February and a month earlier than anywhere else in Britain.
+This mild climate allows daffodils grown in the hotel gardens to be on the tables for Christmas and it is known that spring arrives here before the rest of the country.
+In fact Cornwall's now renowned Spring Story - founded by Nare proprietor, Toby Ashworth – celebrates and recognises ‘the moment Cornish magnolias flower, spring has arrived in England’.
+This is often in February and a good month earlier than remaining parts of Britain.

 The sunny conditions and mild temperatures also means the county has a number of successful vineyards, a couple of which have recently gained some high profile recognition.